penicaudm/SendgridWrapper/readme.md

 # SendGrid basic API wrapper

-This module provides simple ways to send email through sendgrid, tailored to OpenHost Automation needs.
+A wrapper for the SenGrid v3 API that lets you send email as a Powershell command, similar to Send-MailMessage.

 ## Installation